MatthewMeade/CaffeineTracker/prompt_plan.md

 1. Develop the main Daily View page (e.g., `/today`).
 2.  **Direct Caffeine Input Component:**
     * Implement a form with a numerical input for `caffeine_mg`.
     * Timestamp defaults to current date/time (editable for hour/minute).
-Use a suitable date/time picker component or native inputs.
-    * On submit, call `POST /api/entries` (Prompt 13).
+    * On submit, call the `entries.create` tRPC mutation.
     * Handle API response: update UI, show errors if any.
 3.  **Today's Entries List Component:**
-    * Fetch data from `GET /api/entries/daily` (Prompt 14) for the current date.
+    * Use the `entries.getDaily` tRPC query to fetch data for the current date.
     * Display entries in a chronological list: `drink_name` (if available), `amount (mg)`, `time`.
-    * Include placeholders for editing/deleting entries (detailed in a subsequent prompt).
+    * Include placeholders for editing/deleting entries.
-4. Implement client-side state management for entries and daily totals according to project conventions.
-Re-fetch or update state after adding/editing/deleting entries.
+4. Implement client-side state management for entries and daily totals.
+Use React Query's cache invalidation to re-fetch or update state after adding/editing/deleting entries.
 5. Apply basic styling.
 6. Write component tests:
     * Test rendering of input form and entries list.
-    * Test caffeine input form submission (mock API) and state update.
+    * Test caffeine input form submission (mock tRPC client) and state update.
-    * Test fetching and displaying entries (mock API).
+    * Test fetching and displaying entries (mock tRPC client).
     * Test display of empty state if no entries.

 ---